equinusocio/help-media-queries/README.md

 ## How?
 1. Install this tool with `npm install -D help-media-queries`.
 If you use [Yarn](https://yarnpkg.com/), run `yarn add --dev help-media-queries`

-2. Then just import the files from `node_modules` inside your scss project, then compile.

 **Gulp/Grunt**

 ```scss